Kitware/pybsm/docs/review_process.rst

 Once the MR is in a mergeable state, it will need to undergo a final review to ensure that there are no outstanding issues.

-If a MR is not a draft and has an appropriate amount of approving reviews, it may be merged at any time.
+If an MR is not a draft and has an appropriate amount of approving reviews, it may be merged at any time.

 Notebooks